maxibor/adnamap/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-# nf-core/adnamap pull request
+# adnamap pull request

-Many thanks for contributing to nf-core/adnamap!
+Many thanks for contributing to adnamap!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).